State of Hawaii Department of the Attorney General - Crime Prevention and Justice Assistance Division (CPJAD)

 Applicants may request a minimum funding amount of $50,000 ($25,000 per year) up to a maximum funding amount of $300,000 per project ($150,000 per year).

 At least $33,875 from each funding year must be awarded to a qualified agency providing culturally-specific services.

-The term of any contract will be a 24-month period beginning July 1, 2020.
-No extensions will be awarded.
+The term of any contract awarded will be a 24-month period beginning June 1, 2020.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.